zriyansh/signoz.io/docs/deployment/helm_chart.md

 ---
 id: helm_chart
-title: Deploying with Helm Chart
+title: Deploy with Helm Charts
 ---
 ### Steps:
 1. Install SigNoz backend as instructed in this page